What is a Featured Snippet? How do you get one?

 Quick Answers and Featured Snippets

-Google began sourcing answers to questions directly out of web pages and posting them into Google results.
-This meant that for the users, there was less need to visit the actual website.
-But of course, it still grew organic traffic dramatically because people clicked on the Quick Answer to learn more.
+Google began sourcing answers to questions directly from web pages and posting them into Google results.
+This change meant that for the users, there was less need to visit the actual website.
+But of course, it grew organic traffic dramatically because people clicked on the Quick Answer to learn more.

 The term Featured Snippet became official in 2016, and the rules became a little more clear: only results that were featured in the first 10 SERPs were used as Featured Snippets.
 Meaning that if you weren’t featured on the first page results, you couldn’t have a chance at getting a featured snippet.